reaganbeck8/php-project/README.md

         >image-2
 index.php
 ```
-# Download the necessary software needed for developing what is needed
+# Download the necessary software needed for building the project

 |*Software*| `What it is` | `Where to download`|
 |--------|:----------:|------------------|